hwanggu-corgi/hwanggu-log/README.md

                 - Corgi completed adding code to function
         - Corgi Worked on adding tests to function
         - Corgi completed adding pseudocode to function
-    - [on hold] Corgi working on a1fs_create in a1fs.c, over♥♥
+    - [on hold] Corgi working on a1fs_create in a1fs.c, over
         - Corgi completed uploading code to haminthecoder/csc369
         - Corgi Worked on adding code to function #9
             - Corgi testing to make sure there is no compile errors
-            - Corgi working on fixing function♥♥
+            - Corgi working on fixing function
             - Corgi completed adding test codes to function
             - Corgi completed adding test functions for `initialize_inode_file` [2 of 2]
             - Corgi completed on adding code for `initialize_inode_file`
-    - [on hold] Corgi working on a1fs_mkdir in a1fs.c, over♥♥
+    - [on hold] Corgi working on a1fs_mkdir in a1fs.c, over
         - Corgi Worked on adding code #210
             - Corgi fixing file system not being written to disk error #2
             - Corgi checking to ㄱmake sure all is well on virtual machine before merge request
             - Corgi completed Worked on adding testing functions [1 of 1]
             - Corgi completed fixing compiling errors
-            - Corgi working on this function♥♥
+            - Corgi working on this function
             - Corgi completed working on creating `get_file_name` function
             - Corgi completed working on creating test function for `get_file_name`
             - Corgi completed fixing `segmentation fault` error in `get_free_inode`
-        - Corgi completed adding test to this function♥♥
+        - Corgi completed adding test to this function
 ### October 25th, 2020
 1. Worked on csc-369 assignment 1 - `Creating a file system using FUSE`
     - Creating system call `a1fs_mkdir`
-        - Corgi Worked on adding test to this function♥♥
+        - Corgi Worked on adding test to this function
         - Corgi Worked on adding code #199
-            - Corgi working on this function♥♥
+            - Corgi working on this function
             - Corgi fixing `segmentation fault` error in `get_free_inode`
             - Corgi completed working on creating function `initialize_inode_directory`
                 - Corgi fixing function